oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/index.rst

 .. important:: Multi-organization management is only available in the Enterprise edition.

-You can configure available system settings on four configuration levels: system, organization, website and user.
+You can configure available system settings on four configuration levels: system (global), organization, website and user.

 On organization level, there are a number of options that you can configure specifically for the organization, but which will not affect system-wide configuration or configuration for a particular user.